kojix2/bio-twobit/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-Code from [red-datasets](https://github.com/red-data-tools/red-datasets) is used for automatic file download and caching.
+Code from [Red Datasets](https://github.com/red-data-tools/red-datasets) is used for automatic file download and caching.
 (The MIT license)